 'When wanting to embrace sustainable garden ideas, plant hedges for your boundaries over fences every time.
 Hedges are good for wildlife, and the environment, too.
 They provide a habitat and absorb pollution.
 Use mixed wildlife hedging in rural areas and dense evergreens in the urban environment,' advises H&G's garden expert Leigh Clapp.

 Leigh Clapp is a professional photographer with over 25 years experience, primarily as a garden specialist photojournalist.
 She delights in exploring gardens, discovering the tiny elements to their overall essence and meeting lots of enthusiastic gardeners along the way.
-Leigh’s work appears in magazines, newspapers and books, including Feng Shui Garden Design (opens in new tab), Vertical Gardens (opens in new tab) and From the Garden (opens in new tab), all available on Amazon.
+Leigh’s work appears in magazines, newspapers and books, including Feng Shui Garden Design, Vertical Gardens and From the Garden, all available on Amazon.

 How to plant a hedge for wildlife

 Some of the best fast-growing hedges are also great for wildlife.
 What's more, you can combine planting for wildlife with defining the shape and structure of your backyard's boundaries by planting privacy hedges, too.
 Garden fence ideas, on the other hand, whether wooden or metal, limit wildlife highways, preventing animals from traveling from yard to yard.
 While you can install wildlife-friendly baseboards, these only offer a limited improvement.
 So, instead, learn how to plant a wildlife hedge to provide valuable food, habitat, and security for birds and other wildlife.